mpatraw/butterfly/README.md

  * - Flutter is how it moves somewhere, in this case, just a line.
  * - Look is how we dig, this says just at each step dig a 1 FLOOR
  *   tile.
- * - And finally how to die, buy arriving at our goal (flutter
+ * - And finally how to die, by arriving at our goal (flutter
  *   guarantees this).
  */
 struct bf_instinct carve[] = {